 - There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

 - There is a serious problem of unexploded landmines in many parts of Croatia.
-Mined areas are generally signposted.
-You should not stray from known roads and safe areas.
+While mined areas are generally signposted, there may be high risk areas that are not.
 You can check the latest information on known and suspected mine areas with the Croatian Mine Action Centre.

 - Be a smart traveller.
 Before heading overseas: